pcorliss/mc-backup/README.md

 ## Usage

 Backup comes with a `backup` LWRP.
 All you need to do is supply it a template, and variables for the template.
-It will install backup, install your
+It will install backup, install your backup configuration file, and add an entry to the crontab to run it.

 ``` ruby
 backup "postgres" do